surniaulula/wpsso/readme.txt

 = 13.0.0 =

 (2022/08/24) Integration modules for active plugins and URL shortening libraries have been moved to the WPSSO Core Standard edition.

-= 12.4.0 =

-(2022/07/31) Added a new 'wpsso_product_price' filter for EDD and WooCommerce (Premium edition).

-= 12.3.3 =

-(2022/07/18) Fixed extra step when importing a Yoast How-To block.

-= 12.3.2 =

-(2022/06/27) Fixed a few deprecated method arguments in the SucomForm class.

-= 12.3.1 =

-(2022/06/20) Fixed an incorrect variable name in the AIOSEO integration module (Premium edition).

-= 12.3.0 =

-(2022/05/17) Optimized the saving of images to avoid duplicate thumbnail files.

-= 12.2.2 =

-(2022/05/10) Added more debug messages to the WPML integration module (Premium edition).

-= 12.2.0 =

-(2022/04/25) Added a new "Product Min Advert Price" option in the Document SSO metabox.

-= 12.1.1 =

-(2022/04/09) Added new filters when getting post/term/user public IDs.

-= 12.1.0 =

-(2022/04/04) Fixed a possible PHP error in a cron job for required Schema properties.
-Added a check for any active multilingual plugin to disable the unnecessary custom Schema Language option.
-Updated the PolyLang and WPML integration modules (Premium edition).

-= 12.0.0 =

-(2022/03/26) Removed support for NextGEN Gallery, NextCellent Gallery, bbPress, BuddyPress, and BuddyBlog.